Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

-Active ingredient in this medicine: mefenamic acid
+Active ingredients: mefenamic acid

-What this medicine is for
+What it is used for

 Treatment of primary dysmenorrhoea and primary menorrhoea.
 Short-term relief of mild to moderate pain such as dental pain and soft tissue pain.